Technigo/project-news-site/README.md

 STILL!
 Overall Im happy with the project, it could have been better but it was my first own project and It was a great challenge.
 Looking forward to learn and understand more.

+ps. all the images are my own.
+(I like baking).

 https://friendly-brown-5cd0e9.netlify.com/